WPPN: The Wave

-In October 1987, the station's call sign was changed to WTWV, and the station adopted a new-age/smooth jazz/soft rock format as "The Wave".
+On October 16, 1987, the station's call sign was changed to WTWV, and the station adopted a new-age/smooth jazz/soft rock format as "The Wave".
 The station was an affiliate of the Satellite Music Network, with programming originating on KTWV in Los Angeles.

-WYLL
+WYLL (1989-2001)

 In 1989, the station was sold to Salem Communications for $9,250,000, and the station adopted a Christian contemporary music format, with its call sign being changed to WYLL.
 However, the format was short-lived, as Salem gradually replaced the Christian contemporary music with Christian talk programming.

 By 1991, Christian contemporary music was mostly relegated to weekends.
 Christian talk and teaching programs heard on WYLL included shows hosted by Alistair Begg, Chuck Swindoll, Adrian Rogers, Chuck Smith, Beverly LaHaye, Jay Sekulow, James Dobson, Hank Hanegraaff, Janet Parshall, and Sandy Rios.
 As a Christian talk and teaching station, WYLL was branded "Your Station For Life" and later "Chicago's Word".

 In 2000, Salem acquired WXRT 1160 (formerly known as WJJD) for $29 million.
 In February 2001, Salem moved the Christian talk programming of WYLL to 1160, along with the WYLL call letters.

-The Fish
+WZFS (2001-2004)

 With the move of WYLL to 1160, 106.7's call sign was temporarily changed to WYLL-FM.
-In early March 2001, the station adopted Christian contemporary format branded "106.7 The Fish", with the slogan "Safe for the Whole Family".
+On March 2, 2001, the station adopted Christian contemporary format branded "106.7 The Fish", with the slogan "Safe for the Whole Family".
 The station was launched with "40 days and 40 nights" of commercial free music.
 Shortly thereafter, the station's call sign was changed to WZFS.
 "The Fish" branding, a reference to the ichthys used in the station's logo, was also used by Salem for Christian contemporary stations in other markets, such as Atlanta, on WFSH-FM 104.7, and Los Angeles, on 95.9 KFSH-FM.

 In 2004, Salem agreed to trade WZFS and KSFB 100.7 (now KVVZ) in the San Francisco area to Univision in exchange for KOBT 100.7 in the Houston area (now KKHT-FM), KHCK 1480 in Dallas (now KNGO), KOSL-FM 94.3 in Sacramento (now KGRB), and 560 WIND in Chicago.